You have heard about inbound marketing but the thing is:

 Conventional lead sources like optin forms on your blog’s sidebar don’t convert visitors into leads, so lead magnets are essential.

-An ethical bribe is an incentive you offer your visitors and blog readers in exchange for their email address.
-This could an eBook, checklist, PDFs, discounts or free membership.
+An ethical bribe is an incentive you offer your visitors and blog readers in exchange for their email addresses.
+This could be an eBook, checklist, PDFs, discounts, or free membership.
 And a content upgrade is a content-specific lead magnet.

 Both of these lead strategies are insanely powerful.